voice.agents.attach. You configure

 voice.agents.attach

-Bind a speech-to-speech agent to a live (or just-originated) call.
-The runtime
+Bind a speech-to-speech agent to a live call or a just-originated call.
+The

-bridges the call’s uplink / downlink audio tracks to the model and owns
+runtime bridges the call’s uplink / downlink audio tracks to the model.
+It

 - TypeScript